S.U.R.’s Portfolio

 Assistant designer, 2019-2023

-Both brands, though distinct, create from an admiration for materials, and specialize in experimenting with natural fibers such as leather, Merino wool, silk, linen, hemp, and cotton, using artisanal techniques.
-In Ound, for example, hand-knitting and natural dyeing are the essence of the project.
+Both brands create from an admiration for materials, and specialize in experimenting with natural fibers such as leather, Merino wool, silk, linen, hemp, and cotton, using artisanal techniques.
+In Ound, hand-knitting and natural dyeing are the essence of the project.
 The natural dyeing processes are done completely by hand, using food waste and local plants foraged personally.
 Calmo specialized in products made with techniques like eco-printing and wool felting, to create one-of-a-kind objects while preserving traditional craftsmanship.

 During my time there, I had the opportunity to work alongside some of those artisans, learning their craft and ways of approaching materiality.
-I developed an appreciation for resourcefulness, foraging materials, and the slow processes that require to be in tune with different temporalities and knowledges, related to the seasons, the weather, and oneself.
+I developed an appreciation for the slow processes that require to be in tune with different temporalities and knowledges, related to the seasons, the weather, and oneself.

 I also focused on storytelling.
-Handcrafting—as well as foraging, thrifting, and re-designing—demands a special kind of attention, humility, and openness to the unpredictable and uncontrollable.
+Handcrafting—as well as foraging or re-designing—demands a special kind of attention, humility, and openness to the unpredictable and uncontrollable.
 These processes translate into a meditative, critical practice.
-Through the creation of stories of craft and collaborations with artists, we delved into the intricacies of handmade things, combining nature, photography, knitting, jewelry, and hand-printing, between others.
+Through the creation of stories of craft and collaboration, we delved into the intricacies of handmade things, combining nature, photography, knitting, jewelry, and hand-printing, between others.

 Credits: Calmo Founder and creative director: Alice Otegui. / Ound founder and creative director: Paula Delgado.